ieee-uh-makers/build-a-bot/Projects/Weather Monitoring Station.md

 - Completion: demonstrate your complete project working - 20 Points
 - Next Steps: presenting next steps to improve device/robot - Up to 20 Points
 - Originality / Innovation - Up to 20 points

+## Ask-an-Expert
+You may consult with a facilitator to help you solve a problem three times at no penalty.
+After three times, you will no longer have priority, so use them wisely.

+## Hardware Setup
+- TODO: Link to schematic

+## Libraries Used
+1. Bluetooth Option: SoftwareSerial for the Bluetooth Serial - https://www.arduino.cc/en/Reference/softwareSerial
+2. LCD Option: LCD - TODO

+## loop() Pseudocode
+1. Read temperature, humidity and rain sensors.
+2. Transmit them over bluetooth at a regular interval